marcotallone/deep-learning-project/README.md

 model: th.nn.Module = ClassicUNet(n_filters=N_FILTERS)
 ```

-All the implemented modules ave been fully documented so always refer to the documentation for more information on how to use them.
+All the implemented modules have been fully documented with docstrings so always refer to the documentation for more information on how to use them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>